matlab-deep-learning/llms-with-matlab/doc/functions/azureChat.md

 To configure the format of the generated JSON file, describe the format using natural language and provide it to the model either in the system prompt or as a user message.
 The prompt or message describing the format must contain the word `"json"` or `"JSON"`.

-The JSON response format is not supported for these models:

--  `"o1-mini"`

 #### Structured Output